ReCycle: Resilient Training of Large DNNs using Pipeline Adaptation: Design

 \textbf{Executors.} \NAME operates with an \textit{Executor} on each GPU node, tasked with implementing the training plan specific to that node.
 Overseeing these Executors, a centralized \textit{Coordinator} orchestrates the overall training operation by distributing the appropriate execution plans to each Executor.
 Additionally, the \textit{Coordinator} actively monitors the status of all Executors to ensure their continuous operation.
 In the event of a failure, the \textit{Coordinator} reassigns the tasks impacted by failure to the most suitable location, as advised by the \textit{Planner} (refer to Section~\ref{sec:normalization-phase}), and then directs the remaining \textit{Executors} to resume training according to the updated plan that now reflects the updated count of non-operational workers.
 Training resumes from the iteration during which the failure was identified.
 If failures are not promptly detected, restoring a checkpoint from remote storage may become necessary.
 To enhance reliability, the \textit{Coordinator} itself is safeguarded against failures through active replication.

-\subsection{\NAME Planner}
+\subsection{Planner}

-Given the cluster configuration, training job, profiling statistics, and set of failed workers, the \textit{Planner} calculates a valid pipeline schedule that minimizes the training iteration latency using the fault-free workers.
-The \textit{Planner} uses two phases, \textit{Normalization} followed by \textit{Solution}.
+Given the cluster configuration, training job, profiling statistics, and failed workers, the \textit{Planner} calculates an adaptive schedule that minimizes the training iteration latency using the fault-free workers.
+It does this in two phases, \textit{Failure Normalization} followed by \textit{Adaptive Schedule Generation}.

-\NAME generates an execution plan for a given \textit{number} of failures, regardless of \textit{which} worker(s) fails, as solving ILP problems for the combinatorial number of possible failure locations is intractable.
-The first phase \textit{normalizes} the specific failures by migrating failed nodes to a pre-determined and ideal set of locations within the pipeline schedule.
-For example, if \textit{any} single node fails in the example in Figure~\ref{fig:recovery-in-recycle}, the {\it Planner} will always swap the node with an ideal location, e.g. $W_{2\_3}$.
-The \textit{Planner} generates a mapping of the ideal migration locations for each possible number of simultaneous failures.
-Unlike current solutions which require a complete reconfiguration of a data-parallel pipeline, normalization only requires a point-to-point copy of model parameters to swap the location of two workers in the pipeline for each failure.
-The \textit{Solution Phase} leverages an MILP to derive an optimized schedule for each normalized case.
+To avoid solving an MILP for the combinatorial number of possible failure locations, the \textit{Failure Normalization} phase first normalizes each given \textit{number} of failures by calculating the suitable location within the pipeline schedule to migrate each failure.
+For example, if \textit{any} single node fails in the example in Figure~\ref{fig:recovery-in-recycle}, the {\it Planner} will swap the node with the calculated ideal location, e.g., $W_{2\_3}$.
+Unlike current solutions which require a complete reconfiguration of a data-parallel pipeline~\cite{oobleck}, normalization only requires a point-to-point copy of model parameters to swap the location of two workers in the pipeline for each failure.
+The \textit{Adaptive Schedule Generation} then leverages a MILP to derive an adaptive pipeline schedule for each normalized case.